Who Owns ChatGPT and OpenAI in 2025?

 Sam Altman is the CEO of OpenAI.
 Altman also co-founded the AI research lab in 2015, alongside prominent figures like Elon Musk, Greg Brockman, Wojciech Zaremba, Ilya Sutskever, and John Schulman.

 OpenAI is currently not a listed company.
-This means that investors aren’t able to buy shares in the company, or its product ChatGPT.
+This means that investors aren’t able to buy shares in the company or its product, ChatGPT.
+However, there are rumors that the company may be planning to go public sometime in 2027.

 ChatGPT is owned by OpenAI, an artificial intelligence (AI) research lab and deployment company.
 OpenAI started off as a nonprofit company in 2015 but opened up a for-profit entity in 2019.